murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Procedures/Dungeon Procedure.md

 # The Dungeon Cycle
 The procedure in which the party slowly explores a Dungeon is broken down into Dungeon Cycles.
 A Dungeon Cycle is an indeterminate amount of time in which the characters move, explore, search, or recuperate.
 The Dungeon Cycle is structured as follows:
-1. The DM rolls the Encounter Dice and notes the result.
+1. The DM determines whether to roll the Encounter Dice, and notes the result.
 2. The DM describes the environment and rehashes the current situation, giving any pertinent information that is immediately noticeable to the characters.
 3. The players each declare which (one) action their characters will take during the cycle.
 Examples of common actions are:
 	- Moving through a Passageway